How Often Should You Scrape Your Tongue?

 How often to clean tongue scraper?

 You should clean your tongue scraper after each use with soap and warm water.
-This prevent bacteria buildup and ensures the longevity of your tongue scraper.
+This prevents bacteria buildup and ensures the longevity of your tongue scraper.